 Intangible assets amortization is the process of expensing the cost of an asset over its useful life.
 Treatment of amortization & depreciation is similar.
 An intangible asset is a non-physical asset with a useful life of more than a year.
-Like other assets, they also reflect in the company’s balance sheet.
-Some examples of intangible assets are trademarks, computer software goodwill, franchise agreements, and even customer lists.
+Like other assets, they are also reflected in the company’s balance sheet.
+Examples of intangible assets are trademarks, computer software goodwill, franchise agreements, and even customer lists.

 While tangible assets lose value over time due to their use, the intangible assets wear down due to obsolescence, contract expirations, and other non-physical factors.
 Intangible assets having a finite useful life are treated similarly to the physical assets, i.e., a part of their cost is treated as an expense.

 For the tangible assets, we use depreciation to spread out the cost of the asset over its useful life.
 For the intangible asset, we use amortization to spread the cost as an expense over their useful life.
 Hence, it is the process of expensing the cost of the asset over its estimated useful life.

 Process and treatment of intangible assets, amortization, and depreciation are very similar.
 Like depreciation, amortization expense is also a part of the income statement, representing a periodic allocation of cost as an expense.
 The carrying amount of the intangible asset in the balance sheet shows after the reduction of the amount of amortization expense.